HealthSciTech/E2E-PPG/README.md

 ## Contributing

 We welcome contributions to enhance and extend the capabilities of the PPG Signal Processing Pipeline.
-Please review our [Contribution Guidelines](CONTRIBUTING.md) for more information.

 ## License

 This project is licensed under the terms of the [MIT License](LICENSE.md).

-## Acknowledgments

-We express our gratitude to [mention any third-party libraries or resources] for their invaluable contributions to this project.